The Risks of AI-Generated Content and How To Address Them

 - Train employees to recognize potential AI-generated security threats in content.

-As we move towards more sophisticated AI systems, including potential artificial general intelligence (AGI), the risks associated with AI-generated content could escalate.
+As we move toward more sophisticated AI systems, including potential artificial general intelligence (AGI), the risks associated with AI-generated content could escalate.
 While not an immediate existential risk, the long-term implications of highly advanced AI content generation capabilities must be considered in cybersecurity strategies.

 How AI is improving